-Keywords: Employee performance, leadership style, local government, regression
+Keywords: Employee performance, leadership style, local government, regression.

 1.0 INTRODUCTION

 The leadership style has been a critical determinant of employees' performance in organizations worldwide.
 Currently, in the business world, most organizations recognize that leadership is not only about managing tasks but also about inspiring and enabling employees to achieve higher levels of performance (Caillier, 2016).